-How Van Morrison Continued His String of Success on ‘His Band and the Street Choir’
+50 Years Ago: Van Morrison Keeps Momentum on ‘His Band and the Street Choir’

-By springtime in 1970, Irish singer-songwriter Van Morrison was riding high on the success and acclaim he'd earned with his third album, Moondance.
-So he entered the studio with a giant wave of momentum to work on his fourth LP, His Band and the Street Choir, which was released in November 1970.
+By springtime in 1970, Irish singer-songwriter Van Morrison was riding high on the acclaim he'd earned with his third album, Moondance.
+So, he entered the studio with a giant wave of momentum to work on his fourth LP, His Band and the Street Choir, which was released on Nov.
+15, 1970.

 The lead single from Street Choir, "Domino," peaked at No. 9, one spot higher than the song that introduced him as a solo artist in 1967, "Brown Eyed Girl."
 While that track is among Morrison's best-known songs, "Domino" prepped fans for Street Choir, hitting the airwaves weeks before the album's release.
 The song was a direct response from Morrison to the record executives at Warner Bros., who had asked him to produce a few more radio-friendly hits.

-In general, though, Morrison's mindset entering the production of Street Choir was a bit unconventional.
+In general, though, Morrison's mindset entering the production of His Band and the Street Choir was a bit unconventional.
 He decided he wanted to record an a cappella LP, which would have been a bold move following the commercial success of Moondance.
-He, his wife at the time, Janet Rigsbee, and four musicians, left their set-up in Woodstock, N.Y., where Morrison was staying, and relocated to New York City.
+He, his wife at the time Janet Rigsbee and four musicians, left their set-up in Woodstock, N.Y., where Morrison was staying, and relocated to New York City.

 Who knows how Street Choir would have sounded without a backing band.
 Either way, the album stands today as one of Morrison's best efforts, and fully realizes the soulful R&B vibe that he was starting to settle into during the era.